-Senate Bill 70 Program SummaryInformation about Senate Bill 70, the Governor's initiative on improving and strengthening career technical education.
+Senate Bill 70 and 1070 Program SummaryInformation about Senate Bill 70 and Senate Bill 1070, the Governor's initiative on improving and strengthening career technical education.

 In 2005, the Governor’s Initiative on Improving and Strengthening Career Technical Education (CTE) was successfully carried through Senate Bill (SB) 70 by Senator Scott.
 SB 70 allocated $20,000,000 from the Community College reversion account to be specifically used for the improving of CTE at both the community college and secondary level.
-The bill allowed for CDE to be an active and full partner in the development of the plan to carry out this important initiative.
-The CDE Career and Workforce Innovations (CWI) Unit provides the leadership in this work.
-For the past five years, CWI Unit staff have met and conferred on the plan for the funds to be dispersed to the CTE field.
-In 2006, SB 1130 was signed by the Governor to continue this important work with additional funding for the next five years through the 2013-14 fiscal years.
+The bill allowed for the California Department of Education (CDE) to be an active and full partner in the development of the plan to carry out this important initiative.
+Within CDE the CTE Leadership and Instructional Support (CTELIS) Office provides the leadership in this work.
+For the past 10 years, the CTELIS Office has met and conferred on the plan for the funds to be dispersed to the CTE field.
+In 2006, SB 1130 was signed by the Governor to continue this important work with additional funding for the next five years through the 2013–14 fiscal years.
+The original bill was reauthorized as SB 1070 with funding continuing through the 2016–17 fiscal year.

-SB 70, as it is commonly referred to, calls for the CWI Unit staff and the Chancellor’s Office staff to regularly meet and plan for appropriate CTE funding priorities.
+SB 1070, calls for the CTELIS Office staff and the Chancellor’s Office staff to regularly meet and plan for appropriate CTE funding priorities.
 These priorities now take the form of approximately 18 unique CTE proposals and grant opportunities to be funded at both community college and secondary levels.
 SB 70 was the first major state CTE legislation to trigger a true partnership between these two agencies.
-CWI Unit staff coordinates the development of creative and innovative concepts and funding opportunities to strengthen and improve the articulation of CTE in an organized seamless pattern.
-The CWI Unit will be administering approximately 10 components beginning in the 2010-11 fiscal year.
-Examples of SB 70 elements include, but are not limited to, building upon existing programs and creating new ones to increase student participation in industry sector CTE programs at the high school and ROCP level, preparing middle schools to offer CTE awareness programs, studying methods of increasing CTE teacher availability from business and industry, and looking at methods to standardize articulation between community college and high school and ROCP programs statewide.
+The CTELIS Office coordinates the development of creative and innovative concepts and funding opportunities to strengthen and improve the articulation of CTE in an organized seamless pattern.
+The CTELIS Office administered approximately 10 components in the 2015–16 fiscal year.
+Examples of SB 1070 elements include, but are not limited to, building upon existing programs and creating new ones to increase student participation in industry sector CTE programs at the high school and Regional Occupational Centers and Programs (ROCP) level, preparing middle schools to offer CTE awareness programs, studying methods of increasing CTE teacher availability from business and industry, and looking at methods to standardize articulation between community college, high school, and ROCP programs statewide.

-Hundreds of thousands of students will benefit from CTE programs and services funded by SB 70 initiatives both at the secondary level and community college level for the next three years.
+Hundreds of thousands of students will benefit from CTE programs and services funded by SB 1070 initiatives both at the secondary level and community college level through the 2016–17 fiscal year.

-SB 70, the Governor's Initiative on improving and strengthening career technical education program is administered by:
+SB 1070, the Governor's Initiative on improving and strengthening CTE programs is administered by:

 Technical Education Leadership and Instructional Support Office